kworkflow/kworkflow/documentation/man/kw.rst

 5. --modules: Only install/update modules.

-6. --ls: List available kernels in a single column the target.
+6. --list: List available kernels in a single column the target.

 7. --ls-line: List available kernels separated by comma.